Human Resource Services

 When appropriate, a department may utilize a search firm to assist with the recruitment and screening of candidates.
 Contact HRS and the Office of the Provost for more information.

 Departments utilize search committees to recruit for faculty positions.
-Guidelines for search committees are available from the Managers--Faculty Recruitment--The Search area of the HRS website at:
+Guidelines for search committees are available from the Faculty Recruitment ToolKit website at:

 Prior to requesting recruitment for a faculty position, the department considers and approves the following position criteria: